bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 |h3| Uniform Binary Variant (uABS) |h3e|

-Without loss of generality, let's a binary alphabet with end in "1" and evens in "0" with :math:`p_1 = p < 1-p = p_0` (odds are always less frequent than evens).
+Without loss of generality, let's use a binary alphabet with odds ending in "1" and evens ending in "0", and :math:`p_1 = p < 1-p = p_0` (odds are always less frequent than evens).
 We know we want approximately :math:`N\cdot p` odd numbers mapped in the first :math:`N` mapped natural numbers.
 Since we have to have a non-fractional number of odds, let's pick :math:`\lceil N \cdot p \rceil` odds in the first